Italics represent cross-references within the list below.

 PIN – Personal Identification Number; a secret number of between 4 and 12 digits known only to the cardholder and the card issuer.
 Used to verify the identity of the cardholder when performing a transaction at a device (POS or ATM) that supports PIN.
 Implemented in EMV as Online PIN, which is verified in the card issuer host system, and Offline PIN, which is verified by the card itself after being entered at a POS terminal.
 EMV cards usually support Online PIN for ATM transactions, and for POS transactions in some territories, and may additionally support Offline PIN for use at POS where it is supported (e.g. Europe, South Africa).
 Aconite Technology's PIN Manager is a comprehensive solution for handling all PIN lifecycle events, including ePIN capture and distribution – see the PIN Manager product page for more information.

-PKI – Public Key Infrastructure; a hierarchy of trust controlled by a CA (Certification Authority) in which each layer certifies the authenticity of the layer below.
-In EMV, PKIs controlled by the card payment schemes (e.g. Visa, MasterCard, Discover) are used to implement ODA – the scheme certifies the issuers and the issuers certify their cards.
+PKI – Public Key Infrastructure; a hierarchy of trust controlled by a CA (Certification Authority) in which each layer certifies the authenticity of the layer below – you can think of it as a 'Pyramid of Trust'™.
+In EMV, PKIs controlled by the card payment schemes (e.g. Visa, MasterCard, Discover) are used to implement Offline Data Authentication (ODA) – the scheme certifies the issuers and the issuers certify their cards.
 Each card payment scheme operates its own PKI.

 POS – Point Of Sale; a generic term for a physical card payment terminal installed in a merchant.